digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

     canton.features.enable-repair-commands=yes

 The process of a hard migration is quite straightforward.
-Assuming that we have several participants, all connected to a synchronizer named ``olddomain``, then ensure that there are no pending transactions.
+Assuming that we have several participants, all connected to a sync domain named ``olddomain``, then ensure that there are no pending transactions.
 You can do that by either controlling your applications, or by :ref:`setting the resource limits <resources.set_resource_limits>` to 0 on all participants: